MitchDuke/Noughts-and-Crosses-Milestone-2/README.md

 ### Media

--   The blackand white image on the home screen and the background are from my own pictures from 2018 in Arinsal, Andorra.
+-   The image in the H1 title is the property of Ungureanu Alexandra, Shutterstock and I found it here https://www.collinsdictionary.com/dictionary/english/noughts-and-crosses.
 -   The guide page images are from as follows: